suffolklibraries/lgc/content/collections/events/springboard-junior-24-09.md

         text: or
       -
         type: text
-        text: ' by booking a full-term course (with the option to pay in half termly instalments).
+        text: ' by booking a full-term course (with the option to pay in half termly installments).
 For more information, please call our sales team on '
       -
         type: text
         marks: